 Batteries for Aircraft:

-Specific batteries designed for aviation applications.
+Specific batteries are designed for aviation applications.

 Batteries for Submarines:

-Batteries used in submarines for underwater propulsion.
+Batteries are used in submarines for underwater propulsion.

 No comments: